Blog

 The context

-Once upon a time, a kitschy paper-mache souvenir that represented the game’s innocence in the 1960s showed up as a generic cherub face with a disturbing grin that could promote the team’s colors and uniform branding.
+Once upon a time, a kitschy paper-mache souvenir that represented the game’s innocence in the 1960s began showing up.
+It often had a generic cherub face with a disturbing grin that kids could put on their shelves and be haunted by as its head bounced up and down on coils, brandishing the team’s colors and uniform.

-The Dodgers, of course, couldn’t sit there and watch a giant opportunity pass them by.
+The Dodgers, of course, couldn’t watch the giant promotional opportunity pass them by.

-By 2001, the Dodgers ramped up their first offerings as fan giveaways — Tommy Lasorda, Kirk Gibson and Fernando Valenzuela were the first three created.
-(Dodgers broadcaster Vin Scully said he though the Gibson bobblehead looked more like actor Stacy Keach — hey, they were still working on how to produce these things as close to the person it was named for).
+By 2001, the Dodgers ramped up their first offerings as a fan giveaway — Tommy Lasorda, Kirk Gibson and Fernando Valenzuela were the first three created.
+Dodgers broadcaster Vin Scully quipped the Gibson bobblehead looked more like actor Stacy Keach.

-The team kept bobbleheads at a steady flow, aboutt three per season for awhile.
-It expanded to four in 2007 — and fans were allowed to pick one through an Internet vote.
+From there, the Dodgers and their China-made bobbleheads came as a steady flow.
+When they expanded to four giveaways in 2007, fans were allowed to pick one to create through an Internet vote.
 Catcher Russell Martin was the first “winner.”

-The likely candidates: Matt Kemp or Andre Ethier.
-Nomar Garciaparra or Andruw Jones.
+In spring training of 2008, the team announced plans for bobblehead nights recognizing incoming manager Joe Torre and All-Star pitcher Takashi Saito.
+Now there were two spots up for grabs for the voters.
+The likely candidates were Matt Kemp and Andre Ethier.
+Maybe Nomar Garciaparra or newly acquired Andruw Jones.
 Clayton Kershaw was just a 20-year-old unproven rookie.
-His time would come.
-Manny Ramirez wouldn’t barge in until months later.
+Manny Ramirez wouldn’t barge into the spotlight until months later.

-In Beimel, there was a 6-foot-3, scruffy long-haired guy from Pennsylvania who came into town a couple years earlier with baggy pants to go with a baggy uniform.
-He also wore No. 97.
-At the time, it was the highest number ever used by a Dodger going back to the 1930s (passed by when Ramirez arrived in July of ’08 and took No. 99).
+Beimel, a 6-foot-3, scruffy long-haired guy from Pennsylvania came into town a couple years earlier with baggy pants to go with a baggy uniform.
+Given No. 97, it was, at the time, the highest number ever used by a Dodger going back to the 1930s.
 Beimel said 97 represented the birth year of his son Drew, his first child.

 Continue reading “No. 97: Joe Beimel”